puniverse/quasar/docs/manual/actors.md

 A monitored actor (either as a result of it being registered or of having called the `monitor` method) can have its MBean removed by calling the [`stopMonitor`]({{javadoc}}/actors/Actor.html#stopMonitor()) method.

-{% comment %}

 ## Behaviors

 Erlang's designers have realized that many actors follow some common patterns - like an actor that receives requests for work and then sends back a result to the requester.
 They've turned those patterns into actor templates, called behaviors, in order to save poeple work and avoid some common errors.
-Some of these behaviors have been ported to Pulsar.
+Erlang serves as the main inspiration to Quasar Actors, so some of these behaviors have been ported to Quasar.

-Behaviors have two sides.
-One is the provider side, and is modeled in Pulsar as a protocols.
-You implement the protocol, and Pulsar provides the full actor implementation that uses your protocol.
-The other is the consumer side -- functions used by other actors to access the functionality provided by the behavior.
+{% comment %}

 All behaviors (gen-server, gen-event and supervisors) support the `shutdown!` function, which requests an orderly shutdown of the actor: